wtnwin111/interview/src/com/interview/flag/problems.md

     You can swap the characters of given string.

     *HINT: count the occurrence of char, add all even char and the largest odd char count.*
-8. Count how many inversion in a given array.
+8. Count how many inversion in a given array. inversion pair is the reversed pair which A[i] > A[j] and i < j

     *HINT: based on merge sort, when aux[j] > aux[i], count += mid - i + 1;*